-The painting depicts the day of June 6, 1944 when Montlaur, the soldier, landed on French lands, at Colleville-sur-Orne (now Colleville-Montgomery).
+This painting depicts June 6, 1944 when Montlaur, the soldier, landed on the French beaches, at Colleville-sur-Orne (now Colleville-Montgomery).
 We can only see flashes, explosions, shards of black metal, blood.
-This is how Montlaur, the painter, remembers Normandy on D-Day, 28 years later.
+This is how Montlaur, the artist, remembers Normandy on D-Day, 28 years later.

 Montlaurian version of the creation of the world.
 Note the star that is born from the earth under a radiant sky.

-Montlaur always painted to music and most of the time he listened to Johann Sebastian Bach.
-The title of this painting is that of cantata BWV 106 “Gottes Zeit ist die Allerbeste Zeit” (God’s time is the best of times), a short work composed when Bach was about 23 years old.
-The theme is that of death which arrives at the time chosen by God.
-The recorders are particularly moving.
+Montlaur always painted while listening to music, mostly by Johann Sebastian Bach.
+The title of this painting is that of Cantata BWV 106 “Gottes Zeit ist die Allerbeste Zeit” (God’s time is the best of times), a short work composed when Bach was about 23 years old.
+The theme is that of death which happens at a time chosen by God.
+The flutes are particularly moving.
 The voices are consoling but remain very sad.

 Listen to Actus Tragicus

 Does the painter feel affected by a disease he cannot control?
-We can see in the center of the painting a black form encompassing and crushing like in a vise a scarlet heart.
-Can we interpret this as war memories (information or “material” in the sense of Fritz Perls, founder of the Gestalt Therapy) which cannot be assimilated (“metabolized”) and are projected in the form of aggression?
-I imagine that Montlaur was able to discuss about Perls’ theory with his friend Professor André-Dominique Nenna, a doctor and a collector, a great lover of paintings, Montlaur’s in particular.
+We can see in the center of the painting a black shape encompassing and crushing a scarlet heart.
+Can we interpret this as war memories (information or “material” according to the theory of Fritz Perls, founder of Gestalt Therapy), which cannot be assimilated (“metabolized”) and are projected in the form of aggression?
+I imagine that Montlaur was able to discuss this theory with his friend Professor André-Dominique Nenna, a doctor and art collector, a great lover of paintings, Montlaur’s in particular.

 Aeneas carries his father Anchises to escape the city of Troy on fire.
-We can imagine Aeneas - in blue - carrying the massive Anchises - in black and white.
-The sky is red with the city fire.
+We can imagine Aeneas - in blue - carrying a massive Anchises - in black and white.
+The sky is red with fire.

-The chateau de Montlaur (11th century) is the cradle of the Montlaur family.
+The Chateau de Montlaur (11th century) is the cradle of the Montlaur family.
 It is located 18km North-East of Montpellier.
-It has not been inhabited since 1622 when it was besieged, taken and partially razed by the Protestant troops of the Duke of Rohan.
+It has not been inhabited since 1622 when it was besieged, taken, and partially razed by the Duke of Rohan’s Protestant troops.

-(I Ask for your Pardon, my Mother Courage)
+(I Ask for your Forgiveness, my Mother Courage)

 It is a vision of storm and calamity.
 The ground is black, marked by fire.
 The mother, a dark shape, is holding in her arms her dead daughter -a white form with red hair.